Ivanhoe1970/BLN_Cypress_Showcase/docs/ARCHITECTURE.md

 The UI displays device location metadata, but the prototype intentionally does not integrate Google Maps.
 This decision is based on a practical constraint:

-The prototype does not have access to Blackline’s enterprise Google Maps API keys.
+The prototype does not have access to Blackline's enterprise Google Maps API keys.
-Google Maps for Blackline Live is tied to the company’s enterprise Google account, which is owned and managed by the Development/IT team.
+Google Maps for Blackline Live is tied to the company's enterprise Google account, which is owned and managed by the Development/IT team.
 Because the prototype is fully client-side and isolated from Blackline infrastructure, it cannot securely access or store these credentials.
 Embedding an API key directly in client-side code is insecure and violates Google usage policies.